Satisfied with your GPA and major choice? Which TRACK are you on?

 Take advantage of information and activities that enhance your college experience.

-Meeting with an advisor each semester is the best way to stay on track toward graduation.
+The best way to stay on track to graduation is to meet with your advisor.
 Schedule a one-on-one appointment, in-person or over the phone, to discuss individual concerns, questions, and find help with:

 - Development of an educational plan (MAP) that can be revisited and adjusted as necessary;